timii/createProject.sh/README.md

 This is a small shell script to help you start a new project.
 It creates a new folder in your projects directory, creates a new repository on github and initializes it with the first commit and a README.

+The script uses the GitHub API with your personal access token to authenticate the user and create the remote repository.

 ## Installation

 Place the script in a directory of your choice (preferably in "~" or somewhere easy to find)